 Modern patients don’t just prefer personalization, they expect it.
 With tools like CRM and email management platforms, it’s easier now more than ever to deliver that touch of personalized service.

-But personalization in health care doesn’t stop at mentioning their names on emails or remembering what their last appointment was about.
-This also includes creating sequenced campaigns and delivering content and messaging that’s appropriate for them.
+But personalization in health care doesn’t stop at mentioning their names on emails or remembering their last appointment.
+This also includes creating sequenced campaigns and delivering content appropriate for them.

-For instance, a new patient who just signed up to your newsletter won’t be needing the same resources as a patient who has already undergone a treatment or two.
-Keeping the content relevant to your patients’ health care journey with your clinic will make every interaction feel more special and thoughtful.
+For instance, a new patient who just signed to your newsletter won’t need the same resources as a patient who has already undergone a treatment.
+Keeping the content relevant to your patients’ health care needs will make every interaction feel more special.

 A disconnect among upper level management, health care professionals, and marketers could bring down marketing initiatives.
-First and foremost, healthcare marketing campaigns should be working in favor of your professionals.
+Firstly, healthcare marketing campaigns should work in favor of your professionals.
 That means adopting new technologies, services, and tools that will accommodate the influx of traffic and new appointments.

 Keep in mind that not all marketing campaigns are created equally.
-Campaigns that are driven by brand awareness goals are focused on building the brand and promoting the clinic or practice.
-This may focus more on value provision instead of opportunities to sell.
+Campaigns that are driven by brand awareness goals focus on building the brand and promoting the clinic.
+This may focus more on value proposition instead of opportunities to sell.
 On the other hand, sales-driven techniques are typically ad-heavy and utilize email and text messaging campaigns to increase bookings and drive profits.

-While it’s possible to launch these campaigns simultaneously, taking the time to build your practice or clinic from the ground up is the best way to make sure that all bases are being covered in the most effective way possible.
-If you have a good enough presence, it might not make sense to stick to brand building.
+While it’s possible to launch these campaigns simultaneously, taking the time to build your practice or clinic from the ground up is the best way to make sure that all bases are covered effectively.
+With a strong presence, it might not make sense to stick to brand building.
 Talk with your team to align your marketing efforts with organizational goals.

-Health care marketing campaigns vary on a per clinic basis; what one practice needs may not be what the other one requires.
+Health care marketing campaigns vary on a per clinic basis; not all practices have the same marketing needs.
 However, there are fundamental elements necessary to guarantee a campaign’s success.

-Listed below are some things we’ve done in the past as a healthcare marketing agency, and how we were able to drive results by utilizing these different components.
+Listed below are some ways we’ve maximized results in the past as a healthcare marketing agency:

 At PracticeBloom, we implement healthcare marketing strategies from the ground-up.
 Clinics, practices, and similar institutions in the health care industry are usually too busy to design beautiful websites.
 Common issues involve having an outdated design, a confusing and clunky interface, bad copy or no copy at all.

-Healthcare marketing begins with a beautiful site - one that your patients will want to visit.
-This embodies your brand and what you stand for as a clinic, and sets the tone for the rest of the content you publish.
+Healthcare marketing begins with a beautiful site - one that your patients want to visit.
+This embodies your brand and what you stand for as a clinic, and sets the tone for all your content.

 Having a beautiful site isn’t enough.
-Publishing top-quality SEO content that’s designed to rank well on search engines is there to boost your site ranking and make you visible on targeted keywords.
+Publishing top-quality SEO content designed to rank well on search engines boosts your site ranking, making you visible on targeted keywords.

-In return, searchers looking for specific services (colonoscopy in NJ, colonoscopy visit, do I need a colonoscopy) are funneled to your site.
+In return, searchers looking for specific services (“colonoscopy in NJ”, “colonoscopy visit”, “do I need a colonoscopy”) are funneled to your site.
 Even if the reader’s intent isn’t to book an appointment, having your site as a viable resource puts you on their radar.
-When it’s time to book, a patient is more likely to make an appointment with a clinic that helped them understand the topic instead of going for an entirely foreign clinic.
+When it’s time to book, a patient is more likely to make an appointment with a clinic that helped them understand the topic instead of a different clinic.

 Successful ads are driven by two crucial factors: targeting the right audience and creating a hyper targeted message.
-Knowing the demographic that needs to hear your messaging the most (and figuring what it is) is what defines success when it comes to paid marketing.
+Knowing the demographic that needs to hear your messaging the most is key to success when it comes to paid marketing.